Janet L. Hogan Joins ONEOK as Senior Vice President, Chief Human Resources Officer

 With more than 25 years of human resources expertise, Hogan has specialized in collaborating with leaders to cultivate and sustain high-performance workplaces while creating inclusive and diverse, great-place-to-work environments.
 Her experience spans developing teams across broad industry sectors including agriculture, food and specialty truck manufacturing.

-"Janet brings to ONEOK great expertise in the creation and sustainment of inclusive and diverse workplaces that drive business performance," said Norton.
-"Her experience spans developing teams across broad industry sectors including agriculture, food and specialty truck manufacturing."
+“Janet brings to ONEOK great expertise in the creation and sustainment of inclusive and diverse workplaces that drive business performance,” said Norton.
+“Her experience will be key to help accelerate our strategic business, people and inclusion and diversity initiatives that fully align with ONEOK's Mission, Vision and Core Values.”

 Hogan will be based in Tulsa, Oklahoma.
 She earned her bachelor's and master's degrees in mathematics from Southern Illinois University.